azoff/overscroll/README.md

         - A url pointing at a .cur file to be used as the cursor when dragging the overscrolled element
     * `options.direction` `{String: 'auto'}`
         - The scroll direction of the overscrolled element, by default it will auto-detect the available directions.
 You can also restrict direction by setting this property equal to 'vertical' or 'horizontal'
+    * `options.wheelDirection` `{String: 'vertical'}`
+        - The direction scrolled when the mouse wheel is triggered.
+Options are 'horizontal' for left/right scrolling and 'vertical' for up/down scrolling.
     * `options.wheelDelta` `{Number: 20}`
         - The amount of drift to apply per mouse wheel 'tick'
     * `options.scrollDelta` `{Number: 5.7}`